Mashak

 The mashak (also known as mushak baja, masak, mishek, meshek, moshug, moshaq, moshuq, mashak bin, bin baji) is a type of bagpipe found in Northern India, Uttarakhand, Sudurpaschim Province (especially Baitadi and Darchula district) of Nepal and parts of Pakistan and Afghanistan.
 The pipe was associated with weddings and festive occasions.
-In India it is historically found in Garhwal (kumaon) in Uttarakhand, Rajasthan and Uttar Pradesh.
+In India it is historically found in Kumaon and Garhwal in Uttarakhand, Rajasthan and Uttar Pradesh.
 This bagpipe uses single reeds, and can be played either as a drone or as a melody instrument.

 Etymology

 The etymology of the term mashak stems from its common use in India, referring to a skin bag used for carrying water.
 This skin bag shares a similar function to the air bag of the bag pipes.

 Relation with the Scottish Highland pipes

 Some academics dispute any indigenous origins of the mashak; researcher Ander Burton Alter wrote in 2000 that the pipes today played in Kumaon are Scottish Highland bagpipes with one bass and two tenor drones, with no local manufacturer or evidence of existence prior to British rule in 1814.
 Organologist Anthony Baines, however, described an intermediary development stage wherein Indian musicians imitated the Highland pipe by tying "an extra pipe or two" into their mashak.
 Similarly, the New Grove Dictionary of Musical Instruments (1984) describes the traditional mashak as becoming rare as it is displaced by the Scottish pipes.